yiisoft/hydrator/docs/guide/en/creating-own-attributes.md

 }
 ```

-## Usage one class for attribute and resolver
+## Using a single class for both attribute and resolver

 If your attribute simple and don't required dependencies, you can combine attribute and his resolver in one class.
 For example: